-Yiannis Demiris is a Professor in Human-Centred Robotics at Imperial, where he established the Personal Robotics Laboratory.
+Yiannis Demiris is a Professor in Human-Centred Robotics at Imperial, where he holds a Royal Academy of Engineering Chair in Emerging Technologies (Personal Assistive Robotics).
+He established the Personal Robotics Laboratory at Imperial in 2001.
 He holds a PhD in Intelligent Robotics, and a BSc(Hons) in Artificial Intelligence and Computer Science, both from the University of Edinburgh.
 He has been a European Science Foundation (ESF) junior scientist Fellow, and a COE Fellow at the Agency of Industrial Science and Technology (AIST - ETL) of Japan.
 He is currently a Fellow of the Institute of Engineering and Technology (FIET), Fellow of the British Computer Society (FBCS) and Fellow of the Royal Statistical Society (FRSS).

 Prof. Demiris' research interests include active perception, machine learning, user modelling, and cognitive control architectures in order to determine how intelligent robots can generate personalised assistance to humans in order to improve their physical, cognitive and social well being.
 He participates in multiple EU research projects, including FP7 STREP WYSIWYD (What You Say in What You Did) where his group will work on active learning for humanoid assistive robots, and (starting in March 2015) the H2020 project PAL (Personal Assistant for Healthy Lifestyle, 2015-2019), where his group will be using machine learning to model diabetic users to optimise the medical assistance that robots and avatars on mobile devices can provide to their users.